 A business should consider a cabling assessment if it is experiencing:

-In these situations, the physical infrastructure can become a bottleneck if it is not adapted to the real needs of the site.
+In these situations, the physical infrastructure can become a bottleneck if it is not designed around the actual needs of the site.

-The goal is to deliver a clean, reliable, secure and maintainable infrastructure, adapted to the current and future needs of the building.
+The goal is to deliver a clean, reliable, secure, and maintainable infrastructure designed around the building’s current requirements and future growth.

 No. Even a small or mid-sized office can benefit from structured cabling.
 The clearer the infrastructure is from the start, the easier additions and changes become.